 There are no premiums to pay into the NEF program.
-Rather, grants are made to Legionnaires, Sons of The American Legion members and American Legion posts in need.
+Rather, grants are made to Legionnaires and American Legion posts in need.
 The only requirements are:

-- Applicant must be a current member (or post) of The American Legion or Sons of The American Legion in good standing prior to the date of the disaster - Area of residence must be a declared natural disaster by government authority (national, state or local) - Applicant must be temporarily or permanently displaced from their primary residence due to damage occurring during a natural disaster - Application request covers immediate needs (temporary housing, food, water, clothing, diapers, etc.) - Only one grant per household, per disaster
+- Applicant must be a current member (or post) of The American Legion in good standing prior to the date of the disaster - Area of residence must be a declared natural disaster by government authority (national, state or local) - Applicant must be temporarily or permanently displaced from their primary residence due to damage occurring during a natural disaster - Application request covers immediate needs (temporary housing, food, water, clothing, diapers, etc.) - Only one grant per household, per disaster